Mvk122/UOM-CompSci-Notes/algorithmsAndDataStructures/week16/1_Linear_Programming.md

 # Linear Programming
 #linearProgramming
-* Linear programming is an optimisation strategy to minimise or maximise a variable given a set of constraints.
+* Linear programming is an optimization strategy to minimize or maximize a variable given a set of constraints.
 * The constraints have their own constraints:
 	* They must be expressed as a linear relationship eg $a_1x_1 + a_2x_2$.
 (No squares or cubes allowed).
 	* The constraints are inequalities.